Inalegwu/Inalegwu/README.md

 - 👀 Currently Doing a lot of Frontend
 - 🌱 React JS Developer
 - 🌱 React Native Developer
+- 🌱 Using Express.JS and PHP for Backend
+- 🌱 Currently Trying to Learn Rust
 - 💞️ I’m looking to collaborate on React or React Native Based Projects
 - 📫 How to reach me email :ikwueinalegwu@gmail.com